Cadet Records: Cadet Concept

 Cadet Concept was established by Marshall Chess in 1967 with the first album by Rotary Connection and issued five albums by the group out of the 18 albums released on the label up until 1970 as well as featuring British band Status Quo, saxophonist John Klemmer and blues legends Muddy Waters and Howlin' Wolf.

-GRT consolidated Chess/Cadet album discography (1971-1975)
+GRT consolidated Chess/Cadet album discography (1971–1975)

-In 1971 Chess Records was purchased by General Recorded Tape, a.k.a.
-GRT Corporation, which consolidated both the Chess and Cadet labels into a single labeling number sequence.
+Following the death of Leonard Chess in 1971, Chess Records was purchased by General Recorded Tape, GRT Records, which consolidated both the Chess and Cadet labels into a single labeling number sequence and used the artists and labels until 1975.